Leitkultur: Nationwide debate in Germany

 Jörg Schönbohm also remains a vigorous advocate of a German core culture: in 2006 he suggested changing the name of the Berlin radio station radiomultikulti into 'Radio Schwarz-Rot-Gold' (black-red-gold, the colours of the flag of Germany).

 Immigrant tests

 The concept of Leitkultur figured prominently in the national debate about a test for immigrants to Germany.
-These tests are known in English as 'citizenship tests', see Life in the United Kingdom test, but they often apply to all immigrants, not just those seeking naturalisation.
+These tests are known in English as 'citizenship tests' (see for example the Life in the United Kingdom test) but they often apply to all immigrants, not just those seeking naturalisation.
 In Germany, the federal parliament (Bundestag) ultimately decided against a national immigrant test, but the 16 states can set their own tests, which can be based on an officially defined German culture and values.